Jackie Robinson: Awards and recognition

+On June 4, 1972, the Dodgers retired Robinson's uniform number, 42, alongside those of former teammates Roy Campanella (39) and Sandy Koufax (32).
+In 2017, a statue of Robinson, created by sculptor Branly Cadet, was unveiled at Dodger Stadium.
+It was the first statue the Dodgers ever unveiled.

-According to a poll conducted in 1947, Robinson was the second most popular man in the country, behind Bing Crosby.
-In 1999, he was named by Time on its list of the 100 most influential people of the 20th century.
-Also in 1999, he ranked number 44 on the Sporting News list of Baseball's 100 Greatest Players and was elected to the Major League Baseball All-Century Team as the top vote-getter among second basemen.
+In 1999, Robinson was named by Time on its list of the 100 most influential people of the 20th century.
+That same year, he was one of 30 players elected to the Major League Baseball All-Century Team.
+That same year, he was ranked No. 44 on The Sporting News list of "Baseball's 100 Greatest Players" in 1999.
+In 2020, The Athletic ranked Robinson at number 42 on its "Baseball 100" list, complied by sportswriter Joe Posnanski.

 Baseball writer Bill James, in The New Bill James Historical Baseball Abstract, ranked Robinson as the 32nd greatest player of all time strictly on the basis of his performance on the field, noting that he was one of the top players in the league throughout his career.
 Robinson was among the 25 charter members of UCLA's Athletics Hall of Fame in 1984.
+In 1993, he was inducted into the National High School Hall of Fame.
 In 2002, Molefi Kete Asante included Robinson on his list of 100 Greatest African Americans.
-Robinson has also been honored by the United States Postal Service on three separate postage stamps, in 1982, 1999, and 2000.

 The City of Pasadena has recognized Robinson with a baseball diamond and stadium named Jackie Robinson Field in Brookside Park next to the Rose Bowl, and with the Jackie Robinson Center (a community outreach center providing health services).
-In 1997, a $325,000 bronze sculpture (equal to $ today) by artists Ralph Helmick, Stu Schecter, and John Outterbridge depicting oversized nine-foot busts of Robinson and his brother Mack was erected at Garfield Avenue, across from the main entrance of Pasadena City Hall; a granite footprint lists multiple donors to the commission project, which was organized by the Robinson Memorial Foundation and supported by members of the Robinson family.
+In 1997, a $325,000 bronze sculpture (equal to $ today) called the Pasadena Robinson Memorial by artists Ralph Helmick, Stu Schecter, and John Outterbridge depicting oversized nine-foot busts of Robinson and his brother Mack was erected at Garfield Avenue, across from the main entrance of Pasadena City Hall; a granite footprint lists multiple donors to the commission project, which was organized by the Robinson Memorial Foundation and supported by members of the Robinson family.